 Lying in the foothills of the Pyrenees, the small town of Lourdes is famous for the Marian apparitions of Our Lady of Lourdes to Bernadette Soubirous in 1858.
-St. Bernadette reported the first of 18 visions of Our Lady on 11 February 1858 and this year marks the 160th Anniversary of the Apparitions.
+St. Bernadette reported the first of 18 visions of Our Lady on 11 February 1858.
 We have prepared a comprehensive pilgrimage programme including special masses, ceremonies and processions to commemorate the anniversary and we are offering numerous weekly departures from Ireland & the UK between the months of February and October.
 Due to huge demand we advise that you book well in advance to secure your place.

 Lourdes is now the largest Catholic pilgrimage destination in Europe which is known as a place that offers hope and consolation to all who are in need of healing and peace.
 The Sanctuary of Our Lady of Lourdes, where the sacred grotto and the two Basilicas are located, encompass 22 places of worship and numerous facilities for pilgrims and the sick, as well as a spring that began to flow from the spot dug by Bernadette on Our Lady’s instructions.